lexibank/tlopo/out/vol4/chapter7.md

 </table>

+<a id="p-380"></a>

 What are we to make of these variations?
-Butterflies, like lice and flies, are commonplace, but whereas I have extremely stable cognate sets for the latter two, butterfly terms in
+Butterflies, like lice and flies, are commonplace, but whereas I have extremely stable cognate sets for the latter two, butterfly terms in Western Oceanic have many slightly different forms.

-<a id="p-380"></a>

-Western Oceanic have many slightly different forms.
 It is as if there is wordplay, with small changes being deliberately made to a word.
-Was there something culturally significant about butterflies, perhaps some trace of the supernatural that the kali- prefix reflects, that gave rise to some taboo about the use of the normal term?
+Was there something culturally significant about butterflies, perhaps some trace of the supernatural that the _kali-_ prefix reflects, that gave rise to some taboo about the use of the normal term?
 Although I have examples of an association between butterflies and the supernatural in Sa’a ([Ivens 1927](../references.md#source-Ivens1927):187), Maori (Andrew Crowe pers. comm.) and Easter Island (Steven Roger Fischer pers. comm.)
 I have no comparable examples from Western Oceanic.
 Malcolm Ross (pers. comm.) suggests an explanation involving a different kind of cultural taboo.

 There is a widespread origin legend along the New Guinea north coast based on the activities of two brothers, Manub (blue dove) and Kilibob (butterfly), who, between them, ‘made their dwelling places, sun, moon and stars etc. and also the people, and gave them all their customs and usages’ (Pech 1991:81).
 It happens that such legends may be seen to belong to particular clans in their traditional form.
 Others may continue the legends but lack the right to use traditional names (Pech 1991:116).
 If this were the case, it would be the names, rather than the creature, which were subject to some kind of taboo.
 It may have been some such reason that is the explanation for the numerous variations in the WOc butterfly term.
-The EOc terms, however, are quite consistent, all derived from one of the WOc variations, &ast;bebek, so evidently no longer subject to the same taboo pressures.
+The EOc terms, however, are quite consistent, all derived from one of the WOc variations, _&ast;bebek_, so evidently no longer subject to the same taboo pressures.

 Although POc speakers evidently included moths and butterflies within one generic term, I have a lower-level reconstruction which is limited to moths, possibly a particular kind of moth.
-Samoan and Tikopia reflect &ast;lele-fua while the Central Eastern Polynesian languages appear to have added a prefix of unclear function.
+Samoan and Tikopia reflect _&ast;lele-fua_ while the Central Eastern Polynesian languages appear to have added a prefix of unclear function.

 <table>
 <tr>